Chapter 11: Fortune Upon a Dam

 "Well… Yeah!
 It's the best answer and is probably a fact that you can't change!"

-Rolling his eyes, Nazuchi made his way over to the hill and gasped when he almost fell.
+Rolling his eyes, Nebule made his way over to the hill and gasped when he almost fell.
 Standing before him was a large pit that probably went over ten miles far.
-There appeared to be a dam all the way at the bottom, but there didn't appear to be any water.
+There appeared to be a dam all the way at the bottom, but there wasn't any water.
 It was just a single puddle.
+Nearby was a sign that had the words "Dusty Dam" labeled on it.

-Chalk even got a look, but instead of being amazed, he said, "So… I guess the ducks came from there?"
+Chalk even got a look at the dam, but instead of being amazed, he said, "So… I guess the ducks came from there?"

 There was not much time to inspect the dam when they heard something coming from their left.
 Turning, a shadow monster with blades on its arms, legs and back was coming toward them while rolled up in a ball.

-But Nazuchi still had an idea.
+But Nebule still had an idea.
 It sounded like a stupid move, but he held his sword like a bat and swung it before the enemy called a Shadoo Blade could make contact with him.
-Sparks came from both its blades and the Sword of Light before Nazuchi was able to knock the Shadoo Blade onto the sand.
+Sparks came from both its blades and the Sword of Light before Nebule was able to knock the Shadoo Blade onto the sand.

-Nazuchi looked down at his sword, which was glowing orange where it made contact with the enemy's blade.
-It was also steaming as well.
+Nebule looked down at his sword, which was emitting some steam.
 Meanwhile, the Shadoo Blade eventually pulled itself together and gave the two a glare with its glowing yellow eyes.
-Chalk smirked at it, while Nazuchi got in a fighting stance.
+Chalk smirked at it, while Nebule got in a fighting stance.

-"Come on!" challenged Nazuchi, setting the Shadoo Blade off and making it leap over to them.
+"Come on!" challenged Nebule, making the Shadoo Blade leap over to them.
 Chalk painted a hole in the ground where the Shadoo Blade was landing, leading it to fall into the hole.
 "Wait, what? …Oh, don't tell me.
 That was you, wasn't it?"

 "Yup!"
 Chalk declared proudly.
 "Aren't I awesome?"

-"Yeah…" Nazuchi approached the edge of the cliff and looked down.
+"Yeah…" Nebule approached the edge of the cliff and looked down.
 There happened to be a ladder nearby leading down to a few sandy rocks.
-Perhaps this was a way down to the dam?
+Perhaps this was a way down to Dusty Dam?

 Unfortunately, the Shadoo Blade was able to tear through the wall near them, but to their relief, it ended up in midair when it lunged.
 After realizing where it was standing, it eventually began to plummet to its doom.